lebovic/chipsV3/README.md

 All work in Chips is done in a **PROJECT/** directory, which is simply a directory to contain a single Chips analysis run.  **PROJECT/** directories can be named anything (and they usually start with a simple mkdir command, e.g. mkdir chips_for_paper),  but what is CRITICAL about a **PROJECT/** directory is that you fill them with the following core components:
 (We first lay out the directory structure and explain each element below)
 > PROJECT/
-> ├── cidc_chips/
+> ├── chipsV3/
 > ├── data/  - *optional*
 > ├── config.yaml
 > ├── metasheet.csv
 > ├── ref.yaml -  ***only if you are using chips OTHER THAN hg19 and mm9***
 > └── ref_files/

-The 'cidc_chips' directory contains all of the chips source code.
+The 'chipsV3' directory contains all of the chips source code.
 We'll explain how to download that directory below.
 The 'data' directory is an optional directory that contains all of your raw data.
 It is optional because those paths __may__ be fully established in the config.yaml, __however__ it is best practice to gather your raw data within 'data' using [symbolic links](https://www.cyberciti.biz/faq/creating-soft-link-or-symbolic-link/).

 The *config.yaml* and *metasheet.csv* are configurations for your VIPER run (also explained below).